 Zoom is the leader in modern enterprise video communications.
 It’s an easy, reliable cloud platform for video and audio conferencing as well as collaboration across a variety of devices.
 It allows users to share their screens simultaneously and co-annotate for a more interactive meeting.
 Plus it’s super secure, with end-to-end encryption for all meetings, role-based user security and password protection.

 Cisco WebEx Teams

 Cisco Webex Teams brings everyone and everything together in one simple-to-use, secure space.
 Moving work forward has never been easier.
 Webex Teams adapts to fit your work style and gives you full office capabilities wherever and however you want to get work done.
-It also integrates with essential business tools, so you can easily connect to the apps you already use every day.
+It also integrates with essential business tools, so you can easily connect to the apps and technology you already use every day.

 If you want a more affordable solution, We’ve launched our own way to collaborate more effectively.
 We’ve layered Zoom technology onto our Unified Communication Anywhere (UCA) app which not only allows the same experience Zoom alone gives you, but it brings together cloud telephony and mobile in one application.